Description:

 The Judicial Council

-A Government Entity is the policy setting body for the state court system and has constitutionally conferred statewide rule-making authority.
+The Judicial Council of California is the policy setting body for the state court system and has constitutionally conferred statewide rule-making authority.
 This authority includes developing, advocating for, and allocating the judicial branch budget.
 A majority of Council members are California state justices and judges; however, the Council also includes lawyers, legislators, and court administrators.

-By enhancing its role as a leadership, knowledge, and service resource for the judicial branch, the Judicial Council's staff organization seeks to continue to evolve as one of California's most dynamic public service entities, focused on improving access to justice for all Californians by innovating and responding to the changing needs of the courts and the public.
+By enhancing its role as a leadership, knowledge, and service resource for the judicial branch, the Judicial Council's staff organization continues to evolve as one of California's most dynamic public service entities, focused on improving access to justice for all Californians by innovating and responding to the changing needs of the courts and the public.
 As a government body charged with improving the statewide administration of justice, the Judicial Council has multiple offices with diverse responsibilities relating to court policy and operations.
 As employees of the council, every member of staff should view and approach their work as one Judicial Council with a public service mission that is greater than the sum of its parts.

 The Judicial Council strives for work-life balance, including substantial vacation and holiday time.
 In addition, we offer an excellent benefits package, including pension, medical, dental, and vision coverage, flexible spending, up to $130 per month reimbursement for qualifying commuting costs, and retirement savings plans.
-In San Francisco, the office is only a 7-minute walk from the Civic Center BART station.
+In San Francisco, the office is only a 7-minute walk from the downtown Civic Center BART station.
 In Sacramento, the office is minutes from downtown, just north of Discovery Park.

 Responsibilities: